AdiThakker/AdiThakker.github.io/_posts/2023-09-15-SignalR-Integration-With-APIM.md

 ~~~

-Both the APIM and SignalR modules are bundled and orchestrated in a master Bicep file, which we called main.bicep.
-This main file ensures that the necessary dependencies between resources are maintained.
+Both the APIM and SignalR modules are bundled and orchestrated in a master Bicep file, which we called [main.bicep](https://github.com/AdiThakker/ApimIaC/blob/main/Deployment/main.bicep).
+This main file ensures that the necessary dependencies between resources are maintained and this is what orchestrates our deployment.

 ~~~javascript
 param location string = 'westus'